 - Once clients have left the premises, I will wash my hands using appropriate sanitising handwash, disposable paper towels and apply hand sanitising gel, before the cleaning process as laid out above.
 Upon completion of the cleaning process, I will wash my hands and reapply hand sanitising gel once again.

 - To simplify the frequent clearing required, the treatment room will look slightly different.
 It will be cleaned thoroughly before every appointment.

-- The couch will have a disposable paper "couch roll" to lay on and I will be using new wipeable pillows.
-At the end of the appointment the disposable paper will be placed in a paper pedal bin, the couch and wipeable pillows will be deep cleaned (using disposable cloths).
+- The couch will have a single use towel or disposable paper "couch roll" to lay on.
+At the end of the appointment the disposable paper will be placed in a paper pedal bin, the couch will be deep cleaned (using disposable cloths).
 My pedal bin will be emptied at the end of each day.

 - I will still use towels for clients, for warmth and modesty.
 At the end of the appointment used towels will be placed in a pedal wash bin.
-They will be washed at 60 degrees and tumble dried every evening.
+They will be washed at 60 degrees and tumble dried daily.